John Michell: Geology and seismology

 Until the late 20th century Michell was considered important primarily because of his work on geology.
 His most important geological essay, written after the 1755 Lisbon earthquake, was entitled "Conjectures concerning the Cause and Observations upon the Phaenomena of Earthquakes" (Philosophical Transactions, li.
 1760).
 In this paper he introduced the idea that earthquakes spread out as waves through the Earth, and that they involve the offsets in geological strata now known as faults.
 He was able to estimate both the epicentre and the focus of the Lisbon earthquake, and may also have been the first to suggest that a tsunami is caused by a submarine earthquake.
+He was the first to calculate the velocity of an earthquake.

 Michell's essay not only provided insights on earthquakes but also, more broadly, represented an advance in the understanding of the geology of the Earth's crust.
 He recognized that the Earth is composed "of regular and uniform strata", some of which have been interrupted by upheavals.
 "The most important part of Michell's Earthquake paper", in the view of one commentator, "is the account which it contains of what is now known as 'the crust of the Earth.'"
 Exhibiting a remarkable knowledge of the geological strata in various parts of England and abroad, he drew on his own observations to advance the understanding of sedimentary stratigraphy and was the first to define the Mesozoic stratigraphy in the U.K.

 In 1760, as a result of this work, he was elected a member of the Royal Society.

 A 1788 letter to Henry Cavendish indicated that Michell continued to be interested in geology several decades after his paper on earthquakes.

 Magnetism

 Michell studied magnetism and discovered that the magnetic force exerted by each pole of a magnet decreases according to an inverse-square law, i.e. in proportion to the square of the distance between them.
 His 1750 paper Treatise of Artificial Magnets, which was written for seamen and instrument makers and intended as a practical manual on how to make magnets, included a list of the "Properties of Magnetical Bodies" that represented a major contribution to the understanding of magnetism.
+His paper provided the first accurate and comprehensive statement of the law of magnetic force.